talentdeficit/jsx/README.md

     any combination of these can be passed to **jsx** by using `{strict, [strict_option()]}`.
     `strict` is equivalent to `{strict, [comments, bad_utf8, single_quotes, escapes]}`

+- `uescape`

+    escape all codepoints outside the ascii range for 7 bit clean output

 - `unescaped_jsonp`

     javascript interpreters treat the codepoints `u+2028` and `u+2029` as